M-o-a-T/moat-kv/docs/source/command_line.rst

 See `Server protocol <server_protocol>` for details.

-.. program:: distkv client internal mark
+.. program:: moat.kv client internal mark

 Mark ticks as known or deleted.
 This is used to clean up the ``missing`` range(s) when there's a consistency problem.